 Along with relieving workday stress, Qualifi helps recruiters leave work at work.
 Qualifi acts like a recruiter that works 24/7, so that recruiters can focus on the things they love.
 Give recruiters the resources they need and reduce the risk of burnout with Qualifi.

 Which methods help you hire faster — a phone interview or a video interview?
-Read about the difference between one-way phone interviews and one-way video interviews here.
+Read about the difference between virtual phone interviews and virtual video interviews here.